 - For the cupcakes: Preheat your oven to 350 degrees.
 In a large bowl, whisk together 1/2 cup of the toasted black sesame flour, the flour, sugar, cocoa powder, baking soda, baking powder, and salt until well-combined.
 In a separate measuring cup, whisk together the buttermilk, oil, eggs, and vanilla.
 (While you do this, you may want to brew your coffee if you haven’t already.)

 - Add the buttermilk mixture to the flour mixture and whisk just until combined.
-Pour in the hot coffee and stir until incorporated.
+Pour in the hot coffee (or hot water, if preferred) and stir until incorporated.
 The batter will be quite liquid–this is fine!

 - Divide the batter between 18-24 cupcake liners.
 If you’re using taller tulip-style liners, fill to about 3/4-inch below the top of the liner, and you will only need about 18.
 If using standard liners, fill 3/4-full or divide evenly between 24 liners.
 The batter is fine to refrigerate if you need to bake in more than one batch.

 - Bake for about 18 minutes, or until cupcakes are slightly domed and bounce back when pressed, and when a cake tester comes out clean or with only a crumb or two attached.